 "Prohibited Discrimination of Employees."
 Prohibited discrimination of employees can take the form of any negative treatment of an employee, by either a District student, District employee or official, or a third party engaged in District sponsored activities which: a) has the purpose or effect of substantially or unreasonably interfering with an individual's work performance or is used as the basis for employment decisions (including terms and conditions of employment) affecting such individual, and/or creates an intimidating, hostile or offensive work environment; or otherwise negatively impacts an employee's employment opportunities, employment benefits, or results in the employee's exclusion from any program or activity; and b) is based upon the employee's race, color, creed, religion, national origin, disability, political affiliation, age, sex, sexual orientation, military status, veteran status, weight, ethnic group, religious practice, gender (including identity and expression) or marital status.
-Prohibited discrimination of employee's employment opportunities or employment benefits.
+Prohibited discrimination of employees can also take the form of harassment even where there is no tangible impact upon the employee's employment opportunities or employment benefits.
 The phrase "prohibited discrimination" as used in this regulation includes all forms of "prohibited harassment" (defined below).